 - Anger.
 You may feel angry at the abuser for hurting your child, frustrated with your child for not telling you, or even angry at your child for disclosing the abuse.
 It’s not easy news to hear or process, but it’s important to remember it is not your child’s fault.
 If you are feeling angry, feel free to tell the child you need a moment to process and 2-3 minutes alone before returning to your child.
-Be sure you let them know that you know it isn’t their fault, and that you need a moment to process what happened.

 - Sadness.
 You may feel sad for your child, your family, or yourself.
 When a child discloses sexual abuse, it will cause changes in your life.
 You may feel grief that your child had to “grow up to soon” or grief over the loss of a first positive sexual experience.

 - Anxiety.
 You might be anxious about responding in the “right” way to your child or navigating the other relationships in your life, especially if you have a relationship with the abuser.
 You may be worried about what others will think or anxious about potential confrontation.

 - Fear.
 Depending on your family circumstances, you may be afraid that the abuser will find a way to harm your child again or be concerned about taking care of your family alone.

 - Shock.
 If you didn’t know the harm was occurring, you might go into shock.
 This intense state of surprise can take some time to process.
 If you are in shock, make sure to get support for yourself and move your body.